magicse/GFPGANv1.3-to-ncnn/README.md

 4 Run - Export_GFPGANv1_3_to_ONNX.py to convert pth to ONNX<br>

 ### Export StyleGAN2 from GFPGANv1.3 to onnx
+1 Clone repository<br>
-1 Create folder "pretrained" in root dir of project<br>
+2 Create folder "pretrained" in root dir of project<br>
+3 Download GFPGANv1.3.pth in root dir of this project<br>
-2 Run Export_StyleGAN2GeneratorClean_to_ONNX.py
+4 Run Export_StyleGAN2GeneratorClean_to_ONNX.py